-Conversocial in their report, The Definitive Guide to Social, Mobile Customer Service claim 88 percent of consumers are less likely to purchase from a company that leaves questions on social media unanswered.
-That should teach a lesson to those companies ignoring their customers and potential customers on social media, especially when we take into account how influential social media are in the decision-making process.
+Conversocial in their report, The Definitive Guide to Social, Mobile Customer Service claim 88 per cent of consumers are less likely to purchase from a company that leaves questions on social media unanswered.
+That should teach a lesson to those companies neglecting their social media customer service responsibilities, especially when we take into account how influential social networks are in the decision-making process.

 On the other hand, I am pretty sure I know what could be one of the reasons why some brands don’t engage the people looking for social media customer service.
 Another report from Conversocial I had a look at claims that only 3% percent of tweets tagged the brand that a customer was looking for help from.
 This means that a whopping 97% of users mentioned the brands without using their twitter handle.
 That’s the research based on the analysis of 11,723 Tweets on Costco, Kroger, Safeway, and Walgreens over a 24-hour-period.